Skip to main content

 AI Agent Architecture

-The OnCall Agent
+The Investigation Agent

-1. Assesses the situation — reads the alert, ticket, or user query to understand the problem
+1. Assesses the situation.
+Reads the alert, ticket, or user query to understand the problem.

-2. Plans the investigation — determines which tools to query and in what order
+2. Plans the investigation.
+Determines which tools to query and in what order.

-4. Consults the PCG — checks past incidents, runbooks, and service ownership for context
+4. Consults the PCG.
+Checks past incidents, runbooks, and service ownership for context.

-5. Forms hypotheses — generates ranked probable causes with supporting evidence
+5. Forms hypotheses.
+Generates ranked probable causes with supporting evidence.

-6. Proposes fixes — suggests remediations based on runbooks, past resolutions, or code-level changes
+6. Proposes fixes.
+Suggests remediations based on runbooks, past resolutions, or code-level changes.

 The agent maintains full conversation context, so you can interact with it, redirect its investigation, or ask follow-up questions at any point.